jorisgrls/projet_blackjack/readme.md

-# First JS project : blakcjack
+# First JS project : blackjack

 This is my first js project.
 This is an online blackjack.
 The version is not finished but functional.